stevedavis7/swift-style-guide/README.markdown

 ### Delegates

 When creating custom delegate methods, an unnamed first parameter should be the delegate source.
-(UIKit contains numerous examples of this.)
+(AppKit contains numerous examples of this.)

 **Preferred**:
 ```swift